haraka/Haraka/docs/plugins/rcpt_to.in_host_list.md

 * host_list_regex

   Specifies the list of regexes that are local to this server.

-* host_list.ini

-  Specifies the following sub-configuration:

-  * allow_subdomains=[1|0]

-    Whether or not the hosts in `host_list` will match subdomains.
+Please try to always anchor your regexes to reduce the chance of false matches.